 - Management software allows you to track progress from anywhere.
 And it allows you to keep operations uniform across multiple sites.
 Have your workforce track tasks and time online so you can keep better tabs.

-- Operations processes can now be effectively managed with several readily available software solutions; these programs can help manage continuous improvement across sites, to help reap further gains to Lean and other performance improvement initiatives
+- Manufacturing operations processes can now be effectively managed with several readily available software solutions; these programs can help manage continuous improvement across sites, to help reap further gains to Lean and other performance improvement initiatives

 3. Keep Decision-Making Inclusive